Reduced Groebner Bases With Double Exponential Cardinality: A criterion to obtain double exponential Gr obner bases

 We define the set $\gset$ of polynomials as,

-It is easy to see that the number of polynomials is $\bigO(n)$, in fact {$|\fset| = 20n+15$}.
-We now identify the criteria that will provide us with a schema to obtain a Gr\"obner basis of high cardinality for any monomial ordering $\monoorder$ that satisfies it.
+Note that $|\fset(n)| = 20n+15$, hence the size of $\fset(n)$ is $\bigO(n)$.
+We now identify the criterion that will provide us with a scheme to obtain a Gr\"obner basis of high cardinality for any monomial ordering $\monoorder$ that satisfies it.